krisnagoda/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-  1. The month of July nets the highest total successful theater outcomes
+  1. The month of July nets the highest total successful theater outcomes.
-  2. September, October, November and December have the smallest gap between successful and failed theater outcomes
+  2. September, October, November and December have the smallest gap between successful and failed theater outcomes.

 - What can you conclude about the Outcomes based on Goals?

-  1. The sweet spots, or range in this case, for a successful outcome is less than $1,000 – $5,000 and $35,000 - $40,000
+  1. The sweet spots, or range in this case, for a successful outcome is less than $1,000 – $5,000 and $35,000 - $40,000.
-  2. With successful and failed outcomes when one goes up, the other goes down because we had zero canceled outcomes
+  2. With successful and failed outcomes when one goes up, the other goes down because we had zero canceled outcomes.

 - What are some limitations of this dataset?